 The bill also clarifies that it does not require the removal of properly reclaimed reserve pits or abandoned underground gathering pipelines.
-Furthermore, it stipulates that individuals cannot initiate legal proceedings under this section unless they have first exhausted all administrative remedies.
+Furthermore, it establishes that individuals cannot initiate legal proceedings under this section unless they have first exhausted all administrative remedies.
 These changes aim to enhance the reclamation process while providing flexibility in certain circumstances.

 Statutes affected: INTRODUCED: 38-08-04.12